We’re going to walk you through how to build a simple workflow and run it in less than 5 minutes.

 Click on the words “Blank Workflow” and change it to “Opening the office”.

-Click “Save Changes” over in the top right corner of your screen.
+Click “Publish” over in the top right corner of your screen.

 Next, you’re going to edit your workflow so that you can add some tasks.
 Tasks are the steps in the process that you need each person to follow when they open the office.

-Click “Edit” in the right-hand menu.
+Click “Edit” in the top-right corner.
 This takes you back inside the workflow editor.

 Now you can see that you already have three blank tasks in your workflow.
 You could start typing in the names of your tasks, but you’re going to do something a little different.
 Find out more below.